Let’s Talk About IAM

 Note: This doesn’t mean it’s impossible to manage permissions in SAML, but just not directly.
 SAML sends in its assertions a whole mapping of attributes containing one or more roles, which allow the service provider to manage authorizations using RBAC (Role-Based Access Control).

-OAuth2, introduced in 2012, addressed this need by providing a framework for delegating authorization, but it lacked a robust authentication layer.
-OpenID Connect (OIDC), designed in 2014, was built on OAuth2 to provide this authentication layer while retaining the simplicity and flexibility of the OAuth2 model.
+OAuth 2.0 addressed this need by providing a framework for delegating authorization, but it lacked a robust authentication layer.
+OpenID Connect (OIDC), designed in 2014, was built on OAuth to provide this authentication layer while retaining the simplicity and flexibility of the model.
 OIDC also adopted JSON Web Tokens (JWT), which are much lighter than the XML assertions used by SAML, making OIDC more suited to modern environments.

-Thus, OIDC emerged to meet the growing demand for a more flexible authentication protocol that’s easier to integrate into modern architectures while building on the foundations of OAuth2.
+Thus, OIDC emerged to meet the growing demand for a more flexible authentication protocol that’s easier to integrate into modern architectures while building on the foundations of OAuth.

 The transition from XML to JWT is obviously not the only difference between SAML and OIDC, the entire flow has been redesigned.
 This time, the steps are divided into two flows: